Ngorongoro Conversation Area - Ngorongoro Crater

 The 16 x 20 km Ngorongoro crater lies in the centre of the highlands.
 The largest unfilled caldera in the world.
 The crater is almost 600 m deep, the crater rim lies on average on about 2300 m height.

 In the Ngorongoro crater is gathered everything that has rank and name under the wild animals of East Africa.
-With the exception of Maasai giraffes, topis and impalas, which do not get over the steep crater walls.
+Except Maasai giraffes, topis and impalas, which do not get over the steep crater walls.
 Depending on the season one counts 15000 to 25000 animals.
-More than two thirds of them are wildebeests, zebras, buffalos and gazelles.
+More than two thirds of them are wildebeests, zebras, buffaloes and gazelles.
 This large number of grass eaters in a small area causes the large population of Ngorongoro lions and makes the crater one of the most densely populated lion areas in Africa.

 Its own microcosm has the landscape at the bottom of the crater.
 The only about one meter deep Lake Magadi forms the heart of this landscape.
 The soda-rich water of the lake is the food source of a variety of flamingos.